Palantir: 2018–present

-Palantir was one of four large technology firms to start working with the NHS on supporting COVID-19 efforts through the provision of software from Palantir Foundry, and by April 2020, several countries had used Palantir's technology to track and contain the contagion.
+Palantir was one of four large technology firms to start working with the NHS on supporting COVID-19 efforts through the provision of software from Palantir Foundry, and by April 2020, several countries had used Palantir's technology to track contagion.
 Palantir also developed Tiberius, a software for vaccine allocation used in the United States.

-In August 2020, Palantir Technologies moved its headquarters to Denver, Colorado, distancing itself from the "engineering elite of Silicon Valley [...] they do not know more about how society should be organized or what justice requires".
-In September it had its IPO on the NYSE, advertising a goal of becoming the "default operating system across the US".
+In August 2020, Palantir Technologies moved its headquarters to Denver, Colorado, distancing itself from the "engineering elite of Silicon Valley ... they do not know more about how society should be organized or what justice requires".
+In September it became a publicly traded company with a direct listing on the NYSE, advertising a goal of becoming the "default operating system across the US".
 In December 2020, the U.S. Food and Drug Administration awarded Palantir a $44.4 million contract, boosting its shares by about 21%.
+In February 2023, Palantir reported its first quarter of positive GAAP net income, totaling $31 million.
 In November 2024, the Navy awarded Palantir a nearly $1 billion software contract.
+Various outlets have said that the company's actual business and size remain small.

+In 2025, Fortune noted that Palantir, with a market capitalization exceeding $400 billion, ranked among the world's most valuable companies by market cap, yet would fail to meet Fortune 500 revenue thresholds (requiring $50+ billion annually in sales).
+The company's headcount in August 2025 was 4,100, but Karp wanted to reduce it to 3,600.
 As of May 2025, the second Trump administration had spent $113 million on existing and new contracts with the Department of Homeland Security and The Pentagon plus a contract of $795 million with the DOD, while deliberating contracts for the Social Security Administration and the Internal Revenue Service.

+In 2025, Palantir helped fund the White House's East Wing demolition and planned building of a ballroom.

+In February 2026, Palantir announced plans to move its headquarters from Denver, Colorado, to Miami, Florida.